nyxen-wander/nyxen-toolkits/README.md

 # Nyxen's Bash Toolkits

-A growing collection of Bash scripts built to automate the small things, analyze logs, compress chaos, and make life in the terminal a little more powerful.
+A growing collection of Bash scripts built to automate the small things and make life in the terminal a little more powerful.

 ## What’s Inside?